Aprimo UK Terms and Conditions

 9. Limitation on Liability.

-9.1 BOTH PARTIES ACCEPT UNLIMITED LIABILITY FOR: a) DEATH OR PERSONAL INJURY CAUSED BY ITS NEGLIGENCE; OR b) FRAUD OR FRAUDULENT MISREPRESENTATION; OR; c) ANY OTHER ACT OR OMISSION FOR WHICH LIABILITY CANNOT BE LIMITED BY LAW.
+9.1 BOTH PARTIES ACCEPT UNLIMITED LIABILITY FOR: a) DEATH OR PERSONAL INJURY CAUSED BY ITS NEGLIGENCE; OR b) DECEPTIVE CONDUCT, FRAUD OR FRAUDULENT MISREPRESENTATION; OR; c) ANY OTHER ACT OR OMISSION FOR WHICH LIABILITY CANNOT BE LIMITED BY LAW.

 9.2 SUBJECT TO CLAUSE 9.1, NEITHER PARTY SHALL BE LIABLE TO THE OTHER PARTY FOR ANY SPECIAL, INCIDENTAL, INDIRECT OR CONSEQUENTIAL DAMAGES, INCLUDING, BUT NOT LIMITED TO, LOSS OF PROFITS, LOSS OF REVENUE, LOSS OF GOODWILL, LOSS OF REPUTATION, LOSS OF ANTICIPATED SAVINGS, LOSS OF BUSINESS, LOSS, CORRUPTION OR DESTRUCTION OF DATA.

-9.3 SUBJECT TO CLAUSE 9.1, NEITHER PARTY’S LIABILTY ARISING OUT OF THIS AGREEMENT, WHETHER BASED IN CONTRACT, TORT OR ANY OTHER LEGAL THEORY, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES SHALL IN NO EVENT EXCEED 150% (ONE HUNDRED AND FIFTY PERCENT) OF THE FEES PAID TO APRIMO HEREUNDER DURING THE 12-MONTH PERIOD IMMEDIATELY PRECEDING THE DATE ON WHICH THE APPLICABLE CLAIM AROSE, EXCEPT FOR (I) APRIMO’S INDEMNIFICATION OBLIGATION IN CLAUSE 8, AND (II) CUSTOMER’S BREACH OF CLAUSE 1.
+9.3 SUBJECT TO CLAUSE 9.1, NEITHER PARTY’S LIABILITY ARISING OUT OF THIS AGREEMENT, WHETHER BASED IN CONTRACT, TORT OR ANY OTHER LEGAL THEORY, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES SHALL IN NO EVENT EXCEED 150% (ONE HUNDRED AND FIFTY PERCENT) OF THE FEES PAID TO APRIMO HEREUNDER DURING THE 12-MONTH PERIOD IMMEDIATELY PRECEDING THE DATE ON WHICH THE APPLICABLE CLAIM AROSE, EXCEPT FOR (I) APRIMO’S INDEMNIFICATION OBLIGATION IN CLAUSE 8, AND (II) CUSTOMER’S BREACH OF CLAUSE 1.

 9.4 IN NO EVENT WILL APRIMO HAVE ANY LIABILITY FOR NON-PROVISION OR DELAY IN THE PROVISION OF THE SYSTEM, THE SERVICE AND/OR PROFESSIONAL SERVICES WHICH CAN BE REASONABLY ATTRIBUTED TO THE ACTS OR OMISSIONS OF THE CUSTOMER, ITS EMPLOYEES, SUB-CONTRACTORS, AGENTS OR CUSTOMERS; AND/OR OCCURS DURING ANY PERIOD OF SCHEDULED MAINTENANCE.